Looking for a Game Developer?

 Above you see how we accomplished arbitrary race hybridization.
 As mentioned before, we blended arbitrary race characteristics using the same character design architecture, which allowed for half-breeds of any kind for humanoids.

 I would have liked to release these as an asset after disbanding, but it was very much tuned for a unique asset pipeline.
 Though it’s not visible here, I had to hand-roll a mesh combiner and optimizer due to the way we were constructing character meshes and using materials.
-It was quite unorthodox, but it afforded us a great deal lot of flexibility in how we could re-use assets.
+It was quite unorthodox, but it afforded us a great deal of flexibility in how we could re-use assets.

-Plaintext Map Editor for Orx
+Orx Project - Plaintext Map Editor

 When I was first learning Orx’s API, I had a desire to work on a tile-based game.